airtai/faststream/.faststream_gen/getting-started/contributing/CONTRIBUTING.md

 source ./venv/bin/activate
 ```

-Make sure you have the latest pip version on your virtual environment to
+Make sure you have the latest pip version in your virtual environment

 ```bash
 python -m pip install --upgrade pip